JohannesFischer/photojunkies/framework/docs/en/reference/injector.md

   MySQLDatabase
 * Create a MySQLDatabase class, passing dbusername and dbpassword as the parameters to the constructor

+### Testing with Injector in a sandbox environment

+In situations where injector states must be temporarily overridden, it is possible to create nested Injector instances which may be later discarded, reverting the application to the original state.

+This is useful when writing test cases, as certain services may be necessary to override for a single method call.

+For instance, a temporary service can be registered and unregistered as below:

+	:::php
+	// Setup default service
+	Injector::inst()->registerService(new LiveService(), 'ServiceName');

+	// Test substitute service temporarily
+	Injector::nest();
+	Injector::inst()->registerService(new TestingService(), 'ServiceName');
+	$service = Injector::inst()->get('ServiceName');
+	// ... do something with $service
+	Injector::unnest();

+	// ... future requests for 'ServiceName' will return the LiveService instance

 ### What are Services?